One-Shot Coordination of First and Last Mode Transportation: Simulations

-Given the cost-factor $b$, we utilised~\eqref{eq:alt-perceived-cost} to generate the best alternate transportation time and cost, $\eta_l$, $\zeta_l$ respectively, for each node $l$ and~\eqref{eq:opt-pric} to generate prices for each service tuple~$\stup$.
-Figure~\ref{fig:bvsnor} shows the number of routes in $\MbrR$ as a function of $b$ (with a step size of 0.01) for the graph in Figure~\ref{fig:20_node}.
+Here, we consider the feed-in problem for the two graphs in Figure~\ref{fig:graphs}, that is $\Mbf{R} = \Rin$, and study the variation in $\Mc{R}(\Rin)$ as a function of the time-window, $T$ and the cost factor, $b$.
+Given $T$, we utilize a brute force method to enumerate all the routes in a graph.
+Furthermore, with $b$ and $T$, we utilize~\eqref{eq:alt-perceived-cost} and a V.o.T. of $\alpha = 0.5$ to generate the best alternate transportation time and cost, $\eta_l$, $\zeta_l$ respectively, for each node $l$.
+Then, we use~\eqref{eq:opt-pric} to generate prices for each service tuple~$\stup$.

+Figure~\ref{fig:norvsT} shows the variation of the number of routes in $\Rin$ and $\MbrR$ as a function of $T$ for Graph~I and Graph~II.
+We see an exponentially increasing trend for the number of routes in all cases.
+However, as discussed in Remark~\ref{rem:reduced-routes}, one can observe that the reduced route sets saturate eventually for large enough $T$.
+Moreover, the value of $T$ at which this saturation occurs increases with $b$.
+Finally, even prior to saturation, we see that there is a significant reduction in the route set compared to the original route set.

+Figure~\ref{fig:bvsnor} shows the number of routes in $\MbrR$ as a function of $b$ (with a step size of 0.01) for the graphs in Figure~\ref{fig:graphs}.

-We note that the first route with origin as $I$ and the first multi-legged route in $\MbrR$ occur at $b = 1.71$.
-Proposition~\ref{prop:necc-suff-b-multi-legs} and~\ref{prop:necc-b-multi-legs} give necessary lower bounds on $b$ for the existence of multi-legged routes in $\MbrR$ as $1.7027$ and $1.692$, respectively.
+We note that the first route with origin as $H$ and the first multi-legged route in $\MbrR$ occur at $b = 1.71$.
+Proposition~\ref{prop:necc-suff-b-multi-legs},~\ref{prop:necc-b-multi-legs} and~\ref{prop:necc-b-multi-legs-kl>0} give necessary lower bounds on $b$ for the existence of multi-legged routes in $\MbrR$ as $1.7027$, $1.411$ and $1.692$, respectively.
+As one can see, $\hat{b}_l^*$ gives a more conservative bound compared to $b_l^*$.
 In each case, the origin of the multi-legged route is the node $l = 0$.
 In Figure~\ref{fig:bvsnor}, we also see that there is a significant increase in the number of routes around $b = 2.1$.
 This can be explained by the fact that $b_l^* \in (2,2.1)$ for 5 nodes.
-For the rest of the results we set $b=2.5$ for which $\MbrR$ has 12219 routes and 45050 optimization variables.